victoralvelais/n8n-nodes-discord/README.md

   - **Idle**: When a user presence is set to idle.
 - **From roles**: When listening to user role update, select which removed or added role needs to be matched.
 - **Message ID**: If trigger type interaction.
 The message ID of the button/select to listen to.
-- **Pattern**: Message only.
+- **Pattern**: Message/thread only.
 Select how the value below will be recognized. ⚠ Keep in mind that the value will be tested with all mentions removed and any trim applied (whitespaces removed at the beginning and the end).
 For example `@bot hello` will be tested on `hello`.
   - **Equals**: Match the exact value.
   - **Starts with**: Match the message beginning with the specified value.
   - **Contains**: Match the value in any position in the message.
   - **Ends with**: Match the message ending with the specified value.
   - **Regex**: Match the custom ECMAScript regex provided.
-- **Value**: Message only.
+- **Value**: Message/thread only.
 The value you will test on all messages listened to.
-- **Case Sensitive**: Message only.
+- **Case Sensitive**: Message/thread only.
 Determine if it will be sensible to the case when matching the value.
-- **Bot mention**: Message only.
+- **Bot mention**: Message/thread only.
 If true, a message will also need to mention the bot to trigger the workflow (this does not exclude the other criteria).
 - **Name**: Command only.
 The name of the command to listen to.
 - **Description**: Command only.
 The description of the command to listen to.
 - **Input field type**: Command only.
 The type of the input field.